Javakheti: Middle Ages

+"The VI th century is a lower chronological limit of Javakheti Lapidary inscriptions.
+Since that period, during the whole Middle Ages till modern time, the region has been one of the most important centers of the development of Georgian culture, among them the written Georgian culture."

-In the struggle against the Arab occupation, Bagrationi dynasty came to rule over Tao-Klarjeti and established the Kouropalatate of Iberia.
+In the struggle against the Arab occupation, Bagrationi dynasty came to rule over Tao-Klarjeti and established the Kingdom of the Iberians.
 Rulers of Tao-Klarjeti fought the Arabs from this region, and gradually incorporated surrounding lands of Samtskhe and Javakheti, along with a few other lands, into its territory.